LeqiXu/JointPRS/README.md

 ```

 ### 2. LD Reference Panel Download
 We use reference panels from [PRS-CSx](https://github.com/getian107/PRScsx#getting-started) and you can follow their instructions to download them.
-It is strongly recommended to create two subfolders within your reference directory
+It is strongly recommended to create two subfolders within your reference directory:

 - **1KG**: This subfolder should contain LD reference panels constructed using the 1000 Genomes Project phase 3 samples and the corresponding SNP information file.
 - **UKBB**: This subfolder should contain LD reference panels constructed using the UK Biobank data and the corresponding SNP information file.